-Figures 17 & 20 are the lightcurves and the LombScargle periodgram of KIC007772296 that have Flag "2" in Table 2.
-In Figure 17 left panels, the periodic brightness variations with the period of a few days is found, and also in Figure 20, a sharp peak can be seen around a few days.
-From these points, we judged KIC007772296 as a binary candidate and eliminated KIC007772296 from statistical analyses in the study.
+Figures 17 and 20 are the light curves and Lomb-Scargle periodograms of KIC007772296, which has flag 2 in Table 2.

+In Figure 17 (left panels), a periodic brightness variation with a period of a few days is found, and also in Figure 20, a sharp peak can be seen around a few days.
+From these points, we judged KIC007772296 as a binary candidate and eliminated it from statistical analyses in the study.